-As much as 80,000 gallons for water can be wasted each year by an undetected toilet tank leak, so it’s important to occasionally check the toilets around your home.
+As much as 80,000 gallons of water can be wasted each year by an undetected toilet tank leak, so it’s important to occasionally check the toilets around your home.
 Parts of your toilet may need to be fixed or replaced over time and these are often repairs you can do yourself, or with the help of some plumbing services should you find yourself in need of assistance.

 Here is a step by step guide to toilet repair.
 However, sometimes there can be unexpected issues that you may run into when trying to repair an issue.
 Hopefully, the below tips should be helpful in guiding you through the whole process, but you can always visit our Plumbing Department for additional assistance and we would be happy to answer your questions.

 See this illustration for the working parts of: (a) old-style ballcock/flush valve toilet tank and (b) the modern tank with plastic valves.

 - Adjustable Wrench

 - Channel-Locking Pliers

 - Locking Plier/Wrench

 - Riser Tube